EPCCed/eidf-docs/docs/services/confidentialdataworkspace/docs.md

 !!! important "Snap packages"

-    Snap packages are not supported by default on the Confidential Data Workspace VMs.
+    Snap packages are not supported by default on the CDW VMs.
 Snap requires data egress to install software packages.
-Allowing this could potentially be used to bypass the security of the Confidential Data Workspace.
-If you require snap packages then the VM Admin can enable usage by following the instructions in the [FAQs](./faq.md#unable-to-download-packages-from-snap-on-the-confidential-data-workspace-vms).
+Allowing this could potentially be used to bypass the security of the CDW.
+If you require snap packages then the VM Admin can enable usage by following the instructions in the [FAQs](./faq.md#unable-to-download-packages-from-snap-on-the-cdw-vms).

-Since updates and patches require access to the internet, users should ensure that their Confidential Data Workspace VMs have access to the sources that the operating system gets updates from.
-This will usually be done out of the box, but repository sources can change and may need to be updated in the squid proxy configuration.
-Updating of allowed sources is detailed in the documentation section [Updating the allowed access for Confidential Data Workspace VMs](router-docs.md#updating-the-allowed-access-for-confidential-data-workspace-vms).
+Since updates and patches require access to the internet, users should ensure that their CDW VMs have access to the sources that the operating system gets updates from.
+These will have been configured by default, but repository sources can change and may need to be updated in the squid proxy configuration.
+Updating of allowed sources is detailed in the documentation section [Updating the allowed access for CDW VMs](router-docs.md#updating-the-list-of-allowed-domains-and-buckets).

 #### Ubuntu